curl/trurl/CONTRIBUTING.md

 The trurl repository has a few small helper tools to make development easier.

 **checksrc.pl** is used to ensure the code style is correct.
 It accepts C files as command line arguments, and returns nothing if the code style is valid.
-If the code style is incorrect, checksrc.pl will provide the line the error is on and a brief discription of what is wrong.
+If the code style is incorrect, checksrc.pl will provide the line the error is on and a brief description of what is wrong.
 You may run `make checksrc` to scan the entire repository for style compliance.

 **test.py** is used to run automated tests for trurl.
 It loads in tests from `test.json` (described below) and reports the number of tests passed.
 You may specify